 The tiles are so small and I wanted to keep a modern look, so I opted to keep it plain.

-8. cicada says:
+8. cicada Avatar

 What color is the floor in this kitchen?
 We are planning to re-do ours, and I’m having a really hard time with color scheme ideas.
 We’re going with a birch cabinet and probably dark hardwood floors, but I can’t seem to decide on anything else!

-9. carly says:
+9. carly Avatar

 The kitchen floors are a medium stained oak.
 The floor color is a shade darker and warmer than the maple cabinets you see in the images.